cardwing/Codes-for-Lane-Detection/README.md

 - [x] Training
 - [x] validation
 - [ ] using multiple GPUs
-- [ ] clean the code and make them reproducible
+- [ ] clean the codes and make them reproducible

 Notes: